Fraport AG Frankfurt Arprt Svcs Wrldwde (FRA:FRA) Given a €70.00 Price Target at Goldman Sachs Group

-Fraport AG Frankfurt Arprt Svcs Wrldwde (FRA:FRA) has been assigned a €70.00 ($81.40) price target by analysts at Goldman Sachs Group in a research report issued on Wednesday, Borsen Zeitung reports.
+Fraport AG Frankfurt Arprt Svcs Wrldwde (FRA:FRA) received a €70.00 ($81.40) target price from analysts at Goldman Sachs Group in a research note issued to investors on Tuesday, Borsen Zeitung reports.
 The brokerage presently has a “sell” rating on the stock.
-Goldman Sachs Group’s price target indicates a potential downside of 7.19% from the stock’s previous close.
+Goldman Sachs Group’s price objective would suggest a potential downside of 7.63% from the stock’s previous close.

 About Fraport AG Frankfurt Arprt Svcs Wrldwde